 Ah, the near-eternal query whenever you’re out there for a brand new smartphone.
-Do you purchase a cellphone powered by Android or one powered by iOS?
-Typically, that is a simple question to reply to, relying on your private wants; however, the latest developments within the smartphone space have made it more difficult.
+Have you bought an Android or iOS phone?
+These are usually easy questions to answer, depending on what they want; however, the latest developments within the smartphone space have made it more difficult.

 There’s the blacklisting of each Huawei and ZTE, which means their phones won’t include Google apps.
 Disgrace, as Huawei has a few of the most excellent smartphone cameras available on the market, is how things are at the moment.
 Then there’s the up-to-date iPhone SE, which comes with the A13 chip that’s powering the iPhone 11 range.
 That $400 handset has added competition again into the mid-range market, a battleground ceded by Apple years in the past to give attention to flagship devices solely.

 There’s additionally the upcoming yearly update to Apple’s cellular working system, iOS 14, which brings several options that Android devices have had for years, like the flexibility to add widgets to the home display screen.
 Not precisely revolutionary, I know, but it surely does imply that selecting a handset primarily based on software options is even more stringent than earlier than.

 So, are there any causes to purchase an Android cellphone over an iPhone?